Skip to content

 The coordinate plane is used to represent points in a two-dimensional space.
 Each point on the plane is uniquely identified by a pair of numbers called coordinates.
 The first number in the pair represents the point’s position along the x-axis, and the second number represents its position along the y-axis.

 Coordinates are usually written as (x, y), where ‘x’ is the horizontal coordinate and ‘y’ is the vertical coordinate.
 The origin is represented by the coordinates (0, 0), as it lies at the intersection of the x-axis and y-axis.
+The coordinate plane allows for precise visualization and analysis of geometric shapes, lines, curves, and their relationships.
+It is a foundation for graphing functions and equations.
+It aids in solving mathematical problems involving geometric figures, equations, and data analysis.

-Relative Position and Reference Frames:
+Relative Position and Reference Frames

-Position in Different Fields of Physics:
+Position in Different Fields of Physics

 Astronomy and Astrophysics: